yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 ![Single cluster deployed across three regions](/images/yb-cloud/Geo-Distribution-Blog-Post-Image-2.png)

 **Resilience**: Putting cluster nodes in different regions provides a  higher degree of failure independence.
-In the event of a failure, the database cluster continues to serve data requests from the remaining regions while automatically replicating the data in the background to maintain the desired level of resilience.
+In the event of a region failure, the database cluster continues to serve data requests from the remaining regions.
+YugabyteDB automatically performs a failover to instances in the other two regions, and the tablets being failed over are evenly distributed across the two remaining regions.

 **Consistency**: All writes are synchronously replicated.
 Transactions are globally consistent.